 - The tutor contacts the student to set up a weekly schedule.

 The majority of students who come to Canada have an amazing experience and thrive in their new environment with us.
-However, sometimes students come to our program in the hopes that some of their personal struggles will be fixed.
-Instead, an abroad experience may make their struggles worse due to a lack of ability to communicate effectively in English.
+However, sometimes students come to our program in the hopes that some of their personal struggles back home will be fixed.
+Sometimes this is the case, but sometimes instead, an abroad experience may make their struggles worse due to a lack of ability to communicate effectively in English or direct support from family.

 Even students without prior issues may feel overwhelmed or stressed out.
 Whenever a student is struggling with adjustment to a new culture, culture shock, depression, anxiety, gaming or substance addiction they should visit the school counselor for support.
 This free and non-judgemental support is available at each school.